nzkfc/nzkfc_drone/README.md

 - **Shoulder Follow** — When deployed, the drone hovers at your left shoulder and follows you smoothly with a natural bob and heading delay.
 - **FPV Control** — Take manual control of the drone in first-person view.
 Fly freely up to a configurable range before signal is lost.
 - **Healing Mode** — Activate healing to have the drone restore health to all players within a configurable radius.
 Shows a pulsing green AOE marker.
-- **Guard Mode** — Arms the drone to automatically fire at any player or NPC that enters the guard radius.
-Shows a pulsing red AOE marker.
-Configurable weapon, damage, burst count and interval.
 - **Drone Storage** — Each drone has its own persistent stash inventory.
 Store items, batteries and equipment.
 Drone items cannot be placed inside the stash.
 - **Battery System** — The drone requires a `drone_battery` in its stash to operate.
 Battery drains over time.
 When depleted the drone lands and powers down until a new battery is inserted.
 - **Damage System** — The drone can be shot down.
 Health degrades with hits and is displayed on each strike.
 Configurable max health.